berylcczhang/TEST/doc/sphinx/parameters.rst

    * ``SB99``: emulate the behavior of ``starburst99``: use Pauldrach for OB stars, Hillier for WR stars, and Kurucz for all other stars
 * ``clust_frac`` (default: ``1.0``): fraction of stars formed in clusters
 * ``min_stoch_mass`` (default: ``0.0``): minimum stellar mass to be treated stochastically.
 All stars with masses below this value are assumed to be sampled continuously from the IMF.
-* ``metallicity``: metallicity of the stellar population, relative to solar.
-This may be omitted if ``tracks`` is set to one of the default sets of tracks that ships with SLUG, as the metallicities for these tracks are hardwired in.
-This keyword is provided to allow users to supply their own tracks.
-* ``WR_mass``: minimum starting mass that stars must have in order to pass through a Wolf-Rayet phase.
-This can be omitted if ``tracks`` is set to one of the default sets of tracks that ships with SLUG, as the WR cutoff masses for these tracks are hardwired in.
-This keyword is provided to allow users to supply their own tracks.
+* ``metallicity`` (default: ``1.0``): metallicity of the stellar population, relative to Solar.
+If the tracks are specified by giving a track set, this value must be within the metallicity range covered by the chosen track set.
+If the tracks are set by specifying a particular track file, this keyword will be ignored in favor of the metallicity used for that track file, and a warning will be issued if it is set.

 .. _ssec-extinction-keywords: